todogroup/awesome-ospo/README.md

 - [Grit](https://github.com/grailbio/grit) - Grit is a tool to mirror monorepo subtrees to Github
 - [Sheriff](https://github.com/electron/sheriff) - Controls and monitors organization permissions across GitHub, Slack and GSuite
 - [Mariner Issue Collector](https://github.com/indeedeng/Mariner-Issue-Collector) - Identify open issues across all of your dependencies

+## Governance

+- [Minimal Viable Governance](https://github.com/github/MVG) - Currently in beta - is a repository-based approach for putting lightweight governance into free and open source projects that are run in version control systems.
+It provides an overall two-tier organizational governance structure for a set of free and open source projects.

 ## Project Quality